 Call your State Health Insurance Assistance Program (SHIP) if you need help with your Medicare drug coverage decisions.
-Visit shiphelp.org to get the phone number for your SHIP.
+Visit shiphelp.org to get the phone number of your SHIP.

-How does Medicare drug coverage work with other types of health and drug coverage?
+How Medicare drug coverage works with your current health or drug coverage

 If you have other types of health or drug coverage, make sure you understand how that coverage works with Medicare drug coverage.
-More than one situation below and on pages 8-15 may apply to you.
+More than one situation may apply to you.